pnp/blog/content/post/microsoft-365-platform-community-(pnp)-march-2022-update.md

 ![Sharing Is Caring](/assets/images/blog/microsoft-365-platform-community-(pnp)-march-2022-update/sharing-is-caring.png)

-The "Sharing Is Caring" imitative is targeted for learning the basics around making changes in Microsoft Docs, in GitHub, submitting pull requests to the PnP repositories and in GitHub in general.
+The "Sharing Is Caring" initative is targeted for learning the basics around making changes in Microsoft Docs, in GitHub, submitting pull requests to the PnP repositories and in GitHub in general.
 Take advantage of this instructor lead training for learning how to contribute to docs or to open-source solutions.
 Everyone is welcome to learn how to get started on contributing to open-source docs or code!

 See more from the [guidance documentation](https://pnp.github.io/sharing-is-caring/) - including all upcoming instructor lead sessions which you can participate!